open-telemetry/oteps/text/0156-columnar-encoding.md

 **Author**: Laurent Querel, F5 Inc.

-**Keywords**: OTLP, Arrow, Columnar Storage Format, Bandwidth Reduction, Multivariate Time-series, Logs, Traces.
+**Keywords**: OTLP, Arrow Columnar Format, Bandwidth Reduction, Multivariate Time-series, Logs, Traces.

 **Abstract**: This OTEP extends, in a compatible way, the [OpenTelemetry protocol (OTEP 0035)](https://github.com/open-telemetry/oteps/blob/main/text/0035-opentelemetry-protocol.md) with a **generic columnar representation for metrics, logs and traces**.
-This extension significantly improves the efficiency of the protocol for specific scenarios such as [multivariate time-series](#multivariate-time-series), large batches of traces and logs.
+This extension significantly improves the efficiency of the protocol for scenarios involving the transmission of large batches of metrics, logs, traces, and also provides a better representation for [multivariate time-series](#multivariate-time-series).

 ## Table of contents